Comparison of Motion Encoding Frameworks on Human Manipulation Actions: Introduction

-There exist several papers comparing different models either only theoretically, e.g., for DMPs \cite{DBLP:journals/corr/abs-2102-03861}, or with application on a common task, e.g., for DMPs, PMPs and OCPs \cite{Herzog_Generationmovementsboundary_2017} or for different kinds of GMM encodings \cite{S.Calinon_improvingextrapolationcapability_03}.
-All above discussed frameworks compare relatively similar frameworks on small datasets and their respective tasks are not comparable between each other.
-In this work we aim to provide a thorough analysis and comparison of different type models on a larger dataset (9 different actions; 7,652 movement trajectories in total) with the focus on generalization of point-to-point human hand movements to unknown situations.
-We compare three different frameworks, namely DMPs \cite{Ijspeert_DynamicalMovementPrimitives_2013}, task parameterized GMMs (TP-GMMs) with time based Gaussian Mixture Regression (tbGMR, \cite{Calinon_tutorialtaskparameterizedmovement_2016}) and trajectory encoding and generation using stable estimator of dynamical systems (SEDS, \cite{Khansari-Zadeh_LearningStableNonlinear_2011}).
-All these motion encoding frameworks have been widely used for robot motion control and demonstration learning \cite{Calinon_LearningRepresentingGeneralizing_2007, Hung_approachlearnhand_2016, Ude_TaskSpecificGeneralizationDiscrete_2010a, Billard_RobotProgrammingDemonstration_2008, Ravichandar_RecentAdvancesRobot_2020a}.
-We analyze and compare the performance of the frameworks for movement encoding and reconstruction, and for generalization from demonstrations to new situations on a novel dataset of human manipulation actions.
+\paragraph{Own contribution} There exist several papers comparing different models either only theoretically, e.g., for DMPs \cite{Saveriano_Dynamicmovementprimitives_2023}, or with application on a common task, e.g., for DMPs, PMPs and OCPs \cite{Herzog_Generationmovementsboundary_2017} or for different kinds of GMM encodings \cite{Calinon_improvingextrapolationcapability_03}.
+Those papers compare relatively similar frameworks on small datasets and their respective tasks are not comparable between each other.
+There also exists a study on benchmarking of different models \cite{Lemme_Opensourcebenchmarkinglearned_2015} which focuses on measures to judge the human-likeness of actions generated by several different frameworks, as well as their robustness to perturbations.
+This benchmarking was performed on a dataset of handwriting trajectories, however, there was no quantitative comparison of generalized trajectories (i.e., with respect to the changed end-point) to ground truth (human) trajectories.
+In the current work we aim to provide a thorough analysis and comparison of different type models on a larger dataset (9 different action classes; 7,652 movement trajectories in total) with the focus on generalization of point-to-point human hand movements to new start-/end-positions that plays an important role for generation of human-like robotic manipulation actions in unknown situations.